JerryXuEEE/B/content/post/Research/Research.md

 <h2 id="Interests">Interests in Neuroscience </h2>
 <p>
-Three years of research experience in the <em>Key Laboratory for Neuroinformation of Medical Education</em>
+Two years of research experience in the <em>Key Laboratory for Neuroinformation of Medical Education</em>
 have equipped me with rigorous experimental thinking, research reviewing skills, and a cooperative interdisciplinary mind.
 I'm also a quick learner.
 I spent one month on the EEG data processing tools with the help of my senior, Dr. Long.
 In everyday life, I enjoy quietly doing my stuff from day to night.
 I always find peace and fulfillment in such a quiet time.